John Callahan: 5 Things On ‘All My Children’ Fan Favorite Star Who’s Passed At 66

 4. He appeared on other soaps.
 Prior to his time on AMC, John got his start in soaps as masseuse Leo Russell on ABC’s General Hospital.
 He then transitioned into primetime with a two year role on Falcon Crest, before returning to the daytime world on Days of Our Lives.
 He also appeared on Amazon Prime Video’s popular digital soap The Bay as Detective Mackenzie Johnson.

 5. He was from New York.
-John was born December 23, 1953 in Brooklyn, NY and called the city home throughout most of his career as All My Children filmed at ABC’s studios in the Big Apple.
+John was born December 23, 1953 in Brooklyn, NY and called the city home throughout most of his career: All My Children filmed at ABC’s studios in the Big Apple for most of its run.